DymeqWho/GithubRepoConnection/README.md

     spring.datasource.password=your_password

 How the app works:
-1. when app is running, open your browser or Postman and call http://localhost:8080/user/{username}
+1. when app is running, open your browser or Postman and call (GET) http://localhost:8080/user/{username}
 in {username} prompt name of user whose public repos you would like to check.
 You will receive JSON with info: